oliverbaptiste/oliverbaptiste.com/README.md

 This repo is for the personal homepage of **Oliver Baptiste**, a web designer & developer based in New York City.

+## Goals

-## [TODO] Resume & Portfolio
+### [TODO] Portfolio web app

-I would like to create an interactive web app to showcase my design & development work.
+I would like to create an interactive web app for this site that showcases my design & development work.

-## [TODO] Blog
+## [TODO] Blogging

-I would like to start blogging, focusing on these topics:
+I would like to blog about things that interest me, such as:

 - web development
   - HTML
   - CSS
-  - Ecmascript
+  - JavaScript & TypeScript
-- music & audio production
+    - Runtimes like node & deno
-- graphic design
 - electronics
   - mechanical keyboards
   - Raspberry Pi
   - retrocomputing
+- graphic art & design
+- music & audio production

 ## Colophon